Is AIM Global (Alliance in Motion Global) legit or scam? Read this review and find out.

 AIM Global is said to be the No. 1 Direct Selling Company in the world.
-The claim is according to their distributors, top earners and the company itself.
+The claim is according to its distributors, top earners, and the company itself.

-Dini Noorlander and Ted Nuyten, co-founders, say, Business For Home publishes facts, figures and networking news.
-It is unfortunate that the exact facts that 99% of people who joins MLM lose money was never published there.
+Dini Noorlander and Ted Nuyten, co-founders, say, Business For Home publishes facts, figures, and networking news.
+It is unfortunate that the exact facts that 99% of people who join MLM lose money were never published there.

 Also, they cannot deny the fact that OneCoin, one of the biggest cryptocurrency scams, got good coverage from Ted Nuyten.

-It was easy for AIM Global to win the No. 1 spot because of their massive Facebook campaigns.
-See that screenshots below.
+It was easy for AIM Global to win the No. 1 spot because of its massive Facebook campaigns.
+See the screenshots below.

 The $200 Million Revenue in 2015